fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Failure modes encountered when abstracting
 --------------------------------------------------

+Machine learning systems used in the real world are inherently sociotechnical systems, which include both technologies and social actors.
+Designers of machine learning systems who fail to consider the way in which social contexts and technologies are interrelated are at risk of falling into "abstraction traps".
+In this section, we explain what those traps are, and give some suggestions on how you can avoid them.

 In "Fairness and Abstraction in Sociotechnical Systems" Selbst et al. [#4]_ identify failure modes that arise from applying abstraction.
 They identify them as: